awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-linux-rules.md

 1. On the instance, the YUM library accesses the `updateinfo.xml` file for each configured repo\.
 **Note**
 If no `updateinfo.xml` file is found, no patch will be applied\.

 1. Each update notice in `updateinfo.xml` includes several attributes that denote the properties of the packages in the notice, as described in the following table\.
 **Update notice attributes**
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/patch-manager-how-it-works-linux-rules.html)
+**Note**
+For information about accepted formats for lists of approved patches and rejected patches, see [About package name formats for approved and rejected patch lists](patch-manager-approved-rejected-package-name-formats.md)\.

+1. The product of the instance is determined by SSM Agent\.
+This attribute corresponds to the value of the Product key attribute in the patch baseline's [PatchFilter](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PatchFilter.html) data type\.

+1. Packages are selected for the update according to the follow guidelines:
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/patch-manager-how-it-works-linux-rules.html)

+For information about patch compliance status values, see [About patch compliance status values](about-patch-compliance-states.md)\.

+## How patch baseline rules work on CentOS<a name="patch-manager-how-it-works-linux-rules-centos"></a>

+On CentOS, the patch selection process is as follows:

+1. On the instance, the YUM library accesses the `updateinfo.xml` file for each configured repo\.
+**Note**
+The `updateinfo.xml` file might not be available if the repo is not one managed by Oracle\.
+If there is no `updateinfo.xml` found, no patch will be applied\.

+1. Each update notice in `updateinfo.xml` includes several attributes that denote the properties of the packages in the notice, as described in the following table\.
+**Update notice attributes**